Slogans

 The Lojong teachings are traditionally presented through fifty-nine short, pithy slogans.
 Some of the original slogans are quite similar and appear grouped together as combined slogans in this presentation.
 Each combined slogan contains two or three original slogans separated by semicolons (for example, Slogan 13 below).
 Click here to download a cross-reference of this revised presentation with the original presentation.

 Here are the forty-eight revised slogans, organized by the revised Four Points of Mind Training.
+To view the commentary for a slogan in a new tab, click the hyperlink.

 I. The Preliminaries, Which Are a Basis for Dharma Practice.